• Recipes Index

 5. You can leave them on the surface and cover them with plastic wrap or you can put them inside a bag that has been lightly sprinkled with flour.
 Whichever you choose, they need to sit for 30 minutes before rolling them out.

-6. To cook a tortilla, first roll it out (on a lightly floured surface) nice and thin.
-Each dough ball can roll out to the size of a 10 inch tortilla.
+6. To cook a tortilla, first, roll it out (on a lightly floured surface) nice and thin.
+Each dough ball can roll out to the size of a 10-inch tortilla.
 Once you have it rolled out, place it on a heated griddle or frying pan (ungreased).
-I like to cook mine on medium high.
+I like to cook mine on medium-high.

 7. Tortillas need to cook for approx 1 minute on each side or until bubbles are forming and you can see little spots of browning on the bottom side of the tortilla.
-(See step by step pictures.)
+(See step-by-step pictures.)

-8. When the tortilla has been cooked on both sides, remove it from the griddle or frying pan and place it directly into a gallon sized Ziploc bag or a tortilla warmer, if you have one.
+8. When the tortilla has been cooked on both sides, remove it from the griddle or frying pan and place it directly into a gallon-sized Ziploc bag or a tortilla warmer, if you have one.

 9. Serve warm with your favorite burrito toppings or as a side to any of your favorite Mexican dishes.